Are You Ready for a Career in IT?

 Q4What materials do I need to take a class?

 A pencil and paper to take notes are all you need for class.
 Textbooks and in-class computers are provided for students.
 However, students must dress as they would in an employment setting in “business casual” attire.

 Q5What type of job can I expect to get after completing IT-Ready and where?

-Within four months of graduating, 75% students are working in a paid IT role in local area companies.
-Technical support and CSIS graduates move into help desk tech roles, building and maintaining a business’s IT environment and assisting its internal and external customers.
-QA graduates move into software testing roles.
+Within four months of graduating, 85% students are working in a paid IT role in local area companies.
+Technical support graduates move into help desk tech roles, building and maintaining a business’s IT environment and assisting its internal and external customers.
 IT-Ready students who pass their certification exams are eligible for a tech job paying up to $15/hour.
 IT-Ready graduates are effectively employees of that company on a temporary, contract, or full-time permanent basis.
 IT-Ready staff remain in touch with graduates to ensure all goes smoothly.